tueimage/8dm50-machine-learning/README.md

     * How did you specifically use these tools (give examples)?
     * Were these tools accurate in their answers?

-Note that the report is **mandatory** if you used ChatGPT (or similar tools) in any way for the course and it does not have any negative consequence (e.g. lead to lower grades).
+Note that the report is **mandatory** if you used ChatGPT (or similar tools) in any way for the course and it does NOT have any negative consequence (e.g. lead to lower grades).
 If you do not submit the report we will assume that you did not use such tools but if this is detected during the grading it will be considered cheating.

 # Materials